-- Part A, B and C of the BSA Annual Health and Medical Record signed by a physician and parent or guardian. - A copy of the Family Insurance Card attached to the medical form. - If taking medications, the Scout's parents and the adult leaders attending should follow procedures enclosed in this publication. - Any allergies or dietary restrictions, are noted, and supplemental food is packed (if needed). - All personal gear.
+- Part A, B and C of the BSA Annual Health and Medical Record signed by a physician and parent or guardian. - A copy of the Family Insurance Card attached to the medical form. - Please check your individual program leader guide to ensure you have any supplemental forms or waivers.
+Additionally, if the camp is operating under communicable disease protocols, please be sure to bring appropriate screening and waivers. - If taking medications, the Scout's parents and the adult leaders attending should follow procedures enclosed in this publication. - Any allergies or dietary restrictions, are noted, and supplemental food is packed (if needed). - All personal gear.